putyourlightson/craft-blitz/README.md

 ## Usage

-When caching is enabled and a URI on the site is visited that matches an included URI pattern, Blitz will serve a cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
+When caching is enabled and a URI on the site is visited that matches an included URI pattern, Blitz will serve a static cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
 Excluded URI patterns will override any matching included URI patterns.
+Using a [server rewrite](#server-rewrite) (see below) will avoid unnecessary PHP processing and will increase performance even more.

 <p><img src="docs/images/settings-1.0.0.png"></p>

+## Precautions

+When a URI is cached, the static cached file will be served up on all subsequent requests.
+Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed based on the current visitor are cached.
+The easiest way to do this is to add excluded URI patterns for such dynamic pages.

-## Clearing Cache
+## Cache Breaking

 When an element is saved or deleted, any cached files for that element and for all of its related elements will be cleared.
 A job is then automatically queued to refresh the cleared cache files.

-Cached files can be cleared manually using the "Clear Blitz Cache" utility.
+Cached files and folders can be cleared manually using the "Clear Blitz Cache" utility.

 <p><img src="docs/images/utility-1.0.0.png"></p>